 Vista Outdoor is a leading American designer, manufacturer and marketer of innovative outdoor products with a brand portfolio that includes Federal Premium®, CamelBak®, Bushnell®, Bollé® and many others.
 In 2016, Vista Outdoor acquired BRG Sports’ Action Sports division.

 BRG Sports, which includes the Bell and Giro brands among others, selected Centric Software as their PLM partner in 2011.
-Back then, Centric PLM was on version 4.8.
-Today, as Vista Outdoor prepares to update the BRG Sports portfolio of brands to Centric 8 PLM V6.3, Rebecca Rohrer reflects on the changes Centric PLM has brought to Vista Outdoor.
+Vista Outdoor updated the BRG Sports portfolio of brands to the latest version of Centric PLM®, Rebecca Rohrer reflects on the changes Centric PLM has brought to Vista Outdoor.

 Q. You’re about to upgrade to a newer version of Centric PLM.
 Why is it important to your company to keep evolving with the most recent PLM features?